scrapy/scrapy/docs/topics/media-pipeline.rst

 Using the Files Pipeline
 ========================

-The typical workflow, when using the :class:`FilesPipeline` goes like
+The typical workflow, when using the :class:`~files.FilesPipeline` goes like
 this:

 1. In a Spider, you scrape an item and put the URLs of the desired into a